Terry Porter: College career

-Porter attended college at the University of Wisconsin–Stevens Point (the Pointers), at the time an NAIA school.
+Porter attended college at the University of Wisconsin–Stevens Point (the Pointers), at the time a National Association of Intercollegiate Athletics NAIA school.
 He played under head coach Dick Bennett, and with Brad Soderberg (who later became the head coach at Saint Louis University).

 In four seasons at Stevens Point, Porter averaged 13.5 points, 3.8 rebounds and 3.8 assists per game, and shot 58.9 percent from the floor.
 As a junior, he averaged 18.8 points while shooting over 65 percent from the floor.
 Twice with the Pointers, as both a junior and a senior, he was named an NAIA First-Team All-American.
 As a junior, he was named the NAIA "Player of the Year", and in the 1984 NAIA tournament, he was named the tournament's Most Valuable Player even though the Pointers lost the national championship to Fort Hays State.

 After the 1984 tournament, Porter was the only NAIA player to be invited to the 1984 U.S. Olympic Team trials—the team included Patrick Ewing, Michael Jordan, Sam Perkins, Wayman Tisdale, Chris Mullin, and Steve Alford—72 players were invited to the trials, led by head coach Bob Knight.
 At the trials he said: "I'm sure a lot of guys might have been surprised to see me here, I didn't even expect to get invited.
 This competition is a whole notch up from what I'm used to.
 I feel kind of in awe".
-Porter made it to the final 20 (even though he had the chicken pox), but on a team that was heavy on guards (Jordan, Alford, Vern Fleming, Alvin Robertson, and Leon Wood), Porter was cut on May 13, 1984 along with Charles Barkley and John Stockton.
+Porter made it to the final 20 (even though he had the chicken pox), but on a team that was heavy on guards (Jordan, Alford, Vern Fleming, Alvin Robertson, and Leon Wood), Porter was cut on May 13, 1984, along with Charles Barkley and John Stockton.

 After the Olympic trials, NBA scouts began to notice Porter for his "tight defensive play, nonstop hustle and deft shooting touch".
 He commented: "I wasn't much good in high school, so the big schools didn't come after me.
 But I guess I've improved a lot at Point".
 After three seasons at shooting guard, he moved to the point guard position.